The Centennial Institute is a legacy initiative created by The Foundation to celebrate its 100th anniversary.

 - Karen Sharma

-History Department Heads from U of M Tina Chen (2020), Roisin Cossar (2021) and from U of W Mark Meuwese were also active participants.
+History Department Heads Tina Chen (University of Manitoba – 2020), Roisin Cossar (University of Manitoba – 2021) and Mark Meuwese (University of Winnipeg), and Elder Stan McKay were also active participants.